BITTSy

 Download BITTSy

-When you are first starting with BITTSy, you will also need to download the Setup zip file, located on the same download page (see section below for how to use the setup protocol).
+When you are first starting with BITTSy, you will also need to download the Setup zip file, located on the same download page (see for how to use the setup protocol).

 BITTSy does not require any installation.
 Simply unzip your downloaded file and move the folder out of your Downloads folder to somewhere it won't be accidentally erased.
 Navigate through the subfolders to the .exe file (with the BITTSy spider icon) and right-click to create a shortcut.
 You can then move that shortcut to the desktop.